TheKye/EcoMods/ColoredVehicles-EM/README.md

 Colored Vehicles Mod By Zangdar, This has been Adjusted to use EM Artistry items to paint the vehicles

+HotWheels Mod By Zangdar, This has been Adjusted to use EM Artistry to paint the Bikes and Scooters

-This Requires [EM Artistry](https://eco.mod.io/elixr-mods-artistry) V3.1.0+ and [EM Framework](https://eco.mod.io/elixr-mods-em-framework) V3.1.4+ To use this version
+This Requires [EM Artistry](https://eco.mod.io/elixr-mods-artistry) V3.1.0+ and [EM Framework](https://eco.mod.io/elixr-mods-em-framework) V3.1.6+ To use this version

 # Installation

 Ensure you have EM Framework and EM Artistry installed

-Goto [Releases](https://github.com/TheKye/EcoMods/releases/tag/ColoredVehicles) And Download the Latest Colored Vehicles Release, (This Includes Colored Core and all Unity Files)
+Goto [Releases](https://github.com/TheKye/EcoMods/releases/) And Download the Latest Colored Releases, (This Includes Colored Core and all Unity Files)

 Unzip into your Server Root Folder,